-Panendoscopy (also known as gastroscopy or endoscopy) is the technique which allows examination of the oesophagus (or swallowing tube), the stomach and the duodenum (or the first part of the small intestine).
+Gastrooscopy (also known as panendoscopy or upper endoscopy) is the technique which allows examination of the oesophagus (or swallowing tube), the stomach and the duodenum (or the first part of the small intestine).

 It utilises a technique known as fibre optics where a thin flexible tube about the diameter of the index finger is inserted over the tongue, down the back of the throat and into the oesophagus, stomach and duodenum.
 The instrument will not cause vomiting or retching and will not interfere with your breathing.
 Oxygen is administered throughout the procedure.
 The image will come up on a video screen.